Forhad700/SmartEdu-Assistant-GenAI/README.md

 # SmartEdu Assistant GenAI

-SmartEdu Assistant GenAI is a Generative AI project developed as an AI-powered educational tool that assists users in generating comprehensive content on various topics.
+SmartEdu Assistant GenAI is a Generative AI (LLM) project developed as an AI-powered educational tool that assists users in generating comprehensive content on various topics.
 By leveraging the capabilities of generative AI, this application provides instant insights and learning support, making education more accessible and engaging.

 ## Features
 - **AI Content Generation**: Generate detailed overviews on user-provided topics.